duncanmcclean/simple-commerce/docs/upgrade-guides/v4-x-to-v5-0.md

 Simple Commerce has dropped support for PHP 8.1, leaving only PHP 8.2 supported.

-### Medium: Support for Statamic 3.3 has been dropped
+### Medium: Support for Statamic 3.3 & 3.4 has been dropped

-Simple Commerce has dropped support for Statamic 3.3, leaving only Statamic 3.4 supported.
+Simple Commerce has dropped support for Statamic 3.3 and 3.4, leaving only Statamic 4.0 and above supported.

-To upgrade to Statamic 3.4, you should follow the steps outlined in the official [Upgrade Guide](https://statamic.dev/upgrade-guide/3-3-to-3-4).
+To upgrade to Statamic 4.0, you should follow the steps outlined in the official [Upgrade Guide](https://statamic.dev/upgrade-guide/3-4-to-4-0).

 ### Medium: New `order_number` column for database orders